“See how He loved [Them].”

 once a week,

-usually Sunday
+usually a Sunday

 you felt very near to me today, also a Sunday,